metacman/Udemy-Git/README.md

 ## Repository Content

-This repo is used to store files for several different Udemy courses.
+This repository is used to store files for several different Udemy courses.

 The list below shows the names of the Udemy courses completed using this repo.